mrmorphic/hwio/README.md

 # hwio

+## Note

-## Note: The legacy branch is deprecated.
+The legacy branch is deprecated.
 It contains drivers for BeagleBone and Raspberry Pi pre-3.7.
-With 3.7, device was introduced, and the old techniques used
-in these drivers (memory-mapped I/O) don't work.
+With 3.7, device was introduced, and the old techniques used in these drivers (memory-mapped I/O) don't work.

 ## Introduction